 Many couples do not divorce for some considerable time following their separation.
 A common reason for this is that they want to avoid attributing blame in the divorce paperwork.
-In order to do so, they have to wait until they have been separated for at least two years before being able to divorce on the basis of that period of separation.
+In order to do so, under the current law they have to wait until they have been separated for at least two years before being able to divorce on the basis of that period of separation.
+Law reform has been passed to allow for no fault divorce, but the new law is not expected to be implemented until the autumn of next year.

 Whilst such assets may be labelled ‘non-matrimonial’, there is no guarantee that they will not be subject to a Court Order requiring them to be shared.
 The extent to which they accrued because of the marriage is relevant.
 For example, a bonus is more likely to be shared if success in the job has been achieved with the help and support of the former spouse during the marriage.
 On the other hand, a gift or inheritance, which has no connection with the marriage is less likely to be shared.